saule1508/saule1508.github.io/_posts/2019-05-05-oracle-RAC-libvirt.md

 ## configure both servers via ansible

-My ansible role oracle-grid is in my github project ansible, so the project must be cloned and a playbook must be created that includes the role oracle-grid
+I use ansible to configure the servers: oracle and grid users, linux groups, linux parameters, etc..
+I have an ansible role called oracle-grid which I include a playbook.
+It is in my github project ansible, so the project must be cloned and a playbook must be created that includes the role oracle-grid

 ```bash
 git clone https://github.com/saule1508/ansible.git